 Since its inception in 1959, Indian Oil Corporation Limited (IOCL), known as IndianOil, has played a key role in shaping India’s energy world.

-Indian Refineries Ltd. and Indian Oil Company Ltd., established in 1958 and 1959, merged to form Indian Oil with the common goal of developing and efficiently utilizing India’s petroleum resources.
+Indian Refineries Ltd. and Indian Oil Company Ltd., established in 1958 and 1959, merged to form Indian Oil to develop and efficiently utilize India’s petroleum resources.

 Indian Oil experienced rapid growth in its early years, with the first refinery built in 1962 at Guwahati, followed by the commissioning of new refineries at Barauni and Koyali.